jnikski/bike_data/README.md

 ### Data validation

-Data validation must be performed before launching the project.

 - Download and validate data by running `./validate.sh`.
 Optionally move project relevant csv files to the data directory and in /data, run `python validate_data.py` within the virtual environment.
+As a result, `/data/validated_bike_data.csv` is created.

 ### Dockerizing

-[Docker](https://docs.docker.com/engine/install/ubuntu/) and [Docker-compose](https://docs.docker.com/compose/install/linux/) must be installed.
+[Docker](https://docs.docker.com/engine/install/ubuntu/) and [Docker-compose](https://docs.docker.com/compose/install/linux/) must be installed and data validation done.

 Depending on the Docker Compose version, command `docker-compose up -d` or `docker compose up -d` will launch containerized project.
 Note: It takes about 25 seconds for the app to get database connection after the command has finished.

 ### Installing without containers

+- Activate virtual environment `source env/bin/activate`.
+- Validate data if not done yet.
 - Install mariadb database `sudo apt install mariadb-server`.
 In WSL mariadb service is started this way `sudo service mariadb start`.
-- Activate virtual environment `source env/bin/activate`.
 - Set valid absolute csv filepaths for the two `LOAD DATA LOCAL INFILE` commands in the `data/bike.sql`.
-- import data to mariadb `sudo mariadb < /<path>/<to>/bike_db.sql`
+- import data to mariadb `sudo mariadb < /<path>/<to>/bike_db.sql`.
 - Run app: `flask run`.
 With debugging enabled: `flask --debug run`.

 ## Creating stations/journeys